AimanNazaal/myLearningBlog/content/posts/set-of-flags.md

 pinned = true
 image = "/img/assorted-color-banners-on-mountain-893975.jpg"
 +++
 Continued my work on the flags.
 I was able to produce flags of good quality.
-I can see that they don't match the original ones in measurements, but at least they have the exact authentic colours :) The flags are attached below.
+I can see that they don't match the original ones in measurements, but at least they have the true authentic colours :) The flags are attached below.

 I continued working on my typing skills and watching the language videos.

 My learning log for this blog is below;

 ![](/img/daay-10_learninglog.png)

 ![](/img/screenshot-2020-03-12-at-01.46.07.png) ![](/img/japan-flag.png)